skulpt/skulpt/source/Graphs/graphdfs.rst

 size.

 Luckily there is a way to speed up the eight-by-eight case so that it runs in under one second.
-In Listing {lst:oba} we show the code that speeds up the ``knightTour``.
-This function, called ``orderbyAvail`` will be used in place of the call to ``u.getConnections`` on line {lst:kt:oba} of Listing {lst:knight}.
-The critical line in the ``orderByAvail`` function is {lst:oba:sort}.
+In the listing below we show the code that speeds up the ``knightTour``.
+This function, called ``orderbyAvail`` will be used in place of the call to ``u.getConnections`` in the code previously shown above.
+The critical line in the
+``orderByAvail`` function is line 10.
 This line ensures that we select the vertex to go next that has the fewest available moves.
 You might think this is really counter productive; why not select the node that has the most available moves?
 You can try that approach easily by